aws-samples/aws-media-services-simple-vod-workflow/13-VODMediaPackage/README-tutorial.md

 ### Give MediaPackage access to S3
 You want to give MediaPackage access to the S3 bucket MediaConvert has been using to write outputs.

-1. Follow the instructions here https://docs.aws.amazon.com/mediapackage/latest/ug/setting-up-create-trust-rel.html.
+1. Follow the instructions here carefully: https://docs.aws.amazon.com/mediapackage/latest/ug/setting-up-create-trust-rel.html.
+At the last section, make sure that your trusted service is **mediapackage.amazonaws.com** as shown in the JSON policy document.
 1. Note the MediaPackage role name you created.

 ### Create a Packaging Group